blu-geek/RAG-Based-Automations/README.md

 # RAG-Based-Automations
-Automating with RAG brings value and enriches customer experience.
+Automating with RAG brings value and enriches both internal and external customer experience.

 From SoPs,Portfolios,Profiles, Product Description,Offers,and Services to just about any company information for seamlessly streamlining internal and external operations, and solutions.